Why Fractions Matter

-Fraction knowledge in grade 5 uniquely predicts students’ mathematics achievement in high school.
-This is true even after controlling for other variables like general intellectual ability, proficiency with whole numbers, working memory, and family income and education levels.1
+Fractions knowledge in grade 5 uniquely predicts students’ mathematics achievement in high school.
+This is true even after controlling for other variables that can affect student success in math.1

 How are we doing?